-As the CEO of Cloudbrink, I'd like to address the recent Gartner report on SD-WAN and its implications for the future of enterprise networking.
+As the CEO of Cloudbrink, I'd like to address the recent Gartner report on SD-WAN and its implications for SASE and the future of enterprise networking.
 The question "Is SD-WAN dead?" is provocative, but the reality is more nuanced.
 Let's dive into Gartner's perspective and what it means for the industry.

 The Evolution of SD-WAN